cubicool/cairou/README.rst

 is usually only used (see `text`_ and `named-path`_) to take advantage of the STL.

-While Cairocks does include an example build system using CMake, you are welcome to include the source wholesale into your own projects.
-Additionally, I have provided an example Python extension module demonstrating cairocks' usage when paired with the fantastic cairocffi project.
+While Cairou does include an example build system using CMake, you are welcome to include the source wholesale into your own projects.
+Additionally, I have provided an example Python extension module demonstrating Cairou's usage when paired with the fantastic cairocffi project.

 Enjoy!
 AND PLEASE, contribute your own little tidbits of useful stuff!